What Is LINKS?

 LINKS Pre-Matriculation is an intensive 2-day program that begins prior to the start of the fall semester.
 Pre-Matriculation allows students the opportunity to move into their assigned residence hall rooms, get to know their peers, familiarize themselves with the Ohio University campus; and engage in an assortment of academic, professional, social, and diversity-related enrichment activities, relating to successful adjustment and persistence in college.

 The overall goal of Pre-Matriculation is to give students early access to OMSAR support and campus resources that support successful transition from the first year to the second year of college.

 The academic year enrichment involves academic support advising, peer mentoring, developmental workshops, and community service opportunities.

 Who Participates in LINKS?

-All multicultural and disproportionately represented students are strongly encouraged to attend the LINKS pre-matriculation program and become active participants in the LINKS academic year experience.
-However, LINKS is required for participants in the following programs:
+All under-represented students are welcome to participate in the LINKS program during their first year at Ohio University.
+The LINKS program is required for participants in the following scholarship programs:

 - Templeton Scholars